 The attack originated from a known threat actor that exploited a previously unknown vulnerability in one of Kaseya’s products.
 Although Coop didn’t directly work with the Miami-based American software company, their systems had become infected through the solutions provided by Coop’s payment systems supplier Visma Esscom, which used Kaseya’s software in its provided solutions.
 With about 800 stores in the country, as well as an online store, there was obviously no way to hide what was going on; neither was this ever something considered by Coop.

 Incident and Crisis Management by Cybersecurity Experts

 But how do you communicate in the middle of an attack?
 When is it secure enough to communicate?
 And what if what’s communicated makes things even worse?
-Parallel to securing and restoring Coop’s IT environment, Truesec’s team also supported, guided, and advised Coop throughout the process by complex problem solving and crisis management.
+Parallel to securing and restoring Coop’s IT environment, Truesec’s team also supported, guided, and advised Coop throughout the process through complex problem-solving and crisis management.

 After performing the initial triage phase and assessing Coop’s capabilities for action, the CSIRT, Truesec’s Cybersecurity Incident Response Team, came up with a plan that could minimize downtime at the stores.
 The major plan consisted of multiple parallel workstreams that were divided into different teams.
 At its peak, the entire operation involved more than 300 people.
 Due to the combined efforts made, the forensic investigation closed on record time and the CSIRT was able to concentrate on Incident Management and automating recovery operations.
 One of the key gains in the approach was automating the re-installation of more than 700 store servers with unique settings and store information.
 The goal was to shorten the working hours demanded for system recovery.